mpchadwick/mpchadwick.github.io/_posts/2016-08-08-grafana-influxdb-annotations.md

 1. The title is typically used to provide a heading for the event
 2. The text provides additional information.
 Linking to release notes is good use case
-3. I'm not sure what the intention of tagging events out be.
+3. I'm not sure what tags are meant to be used for.
 Perhaps to allow filtering of annotations on a dashboard for certain tags, although I haven't seen that documented anywhere.

 ### Writing to data to InfluxDb